Skip to content

 Every LA has one.
 Find yours through the Council for Disabled Children directory.

 Save your SENDIASS phone number in your contacts.
 You’ll use it more than you think.
-They’re the single most useful free service available to SEND parents.
+They’re a vital free service for most families, though quality can vary between areas.

 What comes next (but not today)